insure logo

 How much does car insurance cost in Washington, D.C.?

 The average cost of full coverage car insurance in Washington, D.C. is $3,465 per year, or $289 per month.
-While this is a helpful benchmark, your actual premium may differ depending on your car, coverage and personal profile.
+This gives you a general benchmark, but your actual rate may be higher or lower depending on your vehicle, coverage choices and personal details.

 Coverage levelAverage annual rateAverage monthly rate